MahmoudAmmar-123/AutoScot24/README.md

 ## Structure
 - The csv files are transfered to databases
-- Each operation is in a class
+- Each main operation is in a class
-- unitests have their own tesr files
+- Regarding the output:
+    - It is generated automatically in a separate folder name "output"
+    - Each main operation has its own result in a csv file

 ## UML